 Harold’s Cabin is a very casual, hipster restaurant co-owned by Bill Murray– literally!
 It’s a rustic-chic neighborhood joint that features a charming rooftop garden that supplies vegetables for the veggie-forward menu.
 The bar is hip and lively, with lots of students and young adult patrons.
 This former corner store also stocks locally sourced grocery items, and is very casual.
 It’s a good place to stop for brunch on weekends.
 Try the pimento cheese biscuit sandwich or the avocado toast with pickled onion and jammy egg.
 The dinner menu is also good– again, very casual– with excellent crab fritters, griddle cakes, and Lowcountry cassoulet.
 Save room for their home-made ice cream, as well.

 Buzzfeed once called Peace Pie‘s pie-filled ice cream sandwiches “One of the Best Ice Cream Sandwiches in America.”
 This is a highly specific designation, but it’s nevertheless probably true.
 Peace Pie is not the only place to get good ice cream in Charleston, but it’s certainly one of the most unique.
 Flavors include Peanut Butter Brownie (vanilla ice cream, brownies, and peanut butter chiffon sandwiched between two shortbread cookies) and Salted Caramel Apple (vanilla ice cream, salted caramel, and apple pie filling between two cinnamon cookies).
-There’s also a combo called the The Elvis (chocolate ice cream, banana butter, and peanut butter chiffon between two chocolate cookies).
+There’s also a combo called the The Elvis, consisting of chocolate ice cream, banana butter, and peanut butter chiffon between two chocolate cookies.
 You get the idea.

 Peace Pie also offers creative takes on Pumpkin Pie, S’mores, Banana Cream Pie, Cinnamon Buns, and dozens of other ice cream and pie combinations.
 Look at that crazy picture, above! 👆For a certain kind of dessert lover, they can do no wrong.